patrickoser/comparable-lists/README.md

 Tackle one thing at a time.
 You got this!

+Might need to figure out how to pull data in from amazon in order to do the CRUD operations and everything else that comes after.

 Style Login to alert user when username/pw was entered wrong not found and same for Signup when passwords dont match or an invalid email was entered.